 It wasn’t so long ago when burgers, by definition, were cheap.
-A small puck of ground beef of dubious origin — cooked until… cooked, and plopped on a white bun with some lettuce and tomato — was a staple of fast food restaurants, diners, and cookouts, and not much else.
-But fast forward to 2018 and not only are some of America’s best chefs featuring upscale burgers on their menus, they’re charging an arm and a leg for them.
-Out of all the burgers in America, these are the 10 most expensive.
+The basic formula — a small puck of ground beef of dubious origin, cooked until… cooked, and plopped on a white bun with some lettuce and tomato — was a staple of fast food restaurants, diners and cookouts, and not much else.
+But fast forward to 2019 and not only are some of America’s best chefs featuring upscale burgers on their menus, they’re charging an arm and a leg for them.

-Burgers are nothing if not democratic, however, so thankfully we’re still living in an era when someone in Atlanta can spend $1.89 on a burger at The Varsity or $14 on one at Holeman & Finch.
+Burgers are nothing if not democratic, however, so thankfully we’re still living in an era when some of America's tastiest burgers can be had for less than 10 bucks.
 But even though they’re just ground beef and cheese on a bun, a fast-food style burger and a high-end one are worlds apart.

-Quite possibly New York’s most famous (and in-demand) burger, the $32 Black Label Burger sold at Keith McNally’s Minetta Tavern starts with a custom blend from Pat LaFrieda (more than a dozen were auditioned) that’s comprised of prime dry-aged New York Strip, skirt steak, and brisket from Creekstone Farms.
+Quite possibly New York’s most famous burger (and one of the most iconic dishes in America), the $33 Black Label Burger sold at restaurateur Keith McNally’s Minetta Tavern starts with a custom blend from Pat LaFrieda (more than a dozen were auditioned) that’s comprised of prime dry-aged New York strip, skirt steak, and brisket from Creekstone Farms.
 The griddled 8-ounce-plus patty is topped with sautéed onions before being placed onto a custom-made brioche bun.
 It’s essentially like eating a dry-aged steak in burger format.

 When Daniel Boulud opened DB Bistro Moderne in 2001 with this insane burger on the menu, it gave chefs all across the country permission to add their own burgers to their menus.
 It subsequently changed the way we think about burgers forever.
 And it’s a doozy: A huge ground sirloin patty is stuffed with red wine-braised short ribs, foie gras, and black truffle, and is served on a Parmesan bun.
 And during the winter months, you can add shavings of black truffle to the top, which boosts the price tag to about $120.

-The 21 Club’s burger is what you might call the OG upscale burger — it cost $2.75 when it debuted in 1950, at a time when the going rate for a burger was about 10 cents.
-Originally, it was mixed with fennel seed and cooked in duck fat, but over the years it’s changed significantly: For a while in the ‘70s, it was served without a bun and topped with brown gravy, and until recently it was bogged down with fennel seed, thyme, rosemary, coriander, cayenne, duck fat, and egg.
-Today, chef Sylvain Delpique has thankfully removed the frills, letting the ingredients speak for themselves: It starts with an unadulterated 10-ounce prime beef patty from Master Purveyors simply seasoned with salt and pepper, grilled and topped with aged blue cheese, lettuce, tomatoes, caramelized onions, and pickles, and served on a brioche bun.
+The 21 Club’s burger is what you might call the OG upscale burger — it cost $2.75 when it debuted in 1950 (about $26 in today's dollars), at a time when the going rate for a burger was about 10 cents.
+Originally, it was mixed with fennel seed and cooked in duck fat, but over the years it’s changed significantly: For a while in the ‘70s, it was served without a bun and topped with brown gravy, and until recently it was bogged down with fennel seed, thyme, rosemary, coriander, cayenne, duck fat and egg.
+Today, chef Sylvain Delpique has thankfully removed the frills, letting the ingredients speak for themselves: It starts with an unadulterated 10-ounce prime beef patty from Master Purveyors simply seasoned with salt and pepper, grilled and topped with aged blue cheese, lettuce, tomatoes, grilled onions and pickles, and served on a brioche bun.

 Delmonico’s is widely regarded as being the first restaurant in America to serve anything resembling a burger (it added hamburger steak to its menu in 1834), and it’s still one of the most popular menu items.
-Today there are three burgers on the menu: the Classic Burger ($17), the Double Cheese Burger ($21), and the priciest one of all, the Benedict Burger, $36, introduced late last year.
-This knife-and-fork burger combines the classic burger and eggs Benedict: It starts with an English muffin, which is topped with a burger patty, bacon, truffle hollandaise sauce, and a fried egg.
+Today there are two burgers on the menu: the Classic Burger ($17, served only in the adjacent bar and grill), and the Benedict Burger, $36, introduced a couple years ago.
+This open-faced, knife-and-fork burger combines the classic burger and eggs Benedict (another dish purportedly invented at the restaurant): It starts with an English muffin, which is topped with a burger patty, bacon, truffle hollandaise sauce, and a fried egg.

-Chef Angie Mar’s super-expensive West Village clubhouse spares no expanse on its burger, and neither should you.
-She starts with a patty of beef that’s been dry-aged for 45 days before being ground in-house, and she tops it with onions that have been caramelizing with red wine for nine hours and a slunk of Fromage d’Affinois.
-If you want to get really fancy, you can opt for a duck egg and shaved black truffles for an extra $14.
+Chef Angie Mar’s super-expensive West Village clubhouse spares no expense on its burger, and neither should you.
+She starts with a patty of beef that’s been dry-aged for 45 days before being ground in-house, and she tops it with onions that have been caramelizing with red wine for nine hours and a slunk of Fromage d’Affinois (similar to brie).

-Stoopid Burger is a beloved Portland burger joint, and while it’s certainly a little gimmicky, it’s still a whole lot of fun.
+Stoopid Burger is a beloved Portland, Oregon, burger joint, and while it’s certainly a little gimmicky, it’s still a whole lot of fun.
 The crown jewel of its menu, the Ignorant Burger, is an absolute beast.
-It’s a triple-patty behemoth topped with steak, bacon, a hot link, ham, chutney, Cheddar, blue cheese, an egg, mushrooms, grilled onions, and jalapeños, and it clocks in at a wallet-busting 40 bucks.
+It’s a triple-patty behemoth topped with steak, bacon, a hot link, ham, chutney, cheddar, blue cheese, an egg, mushrooms, grilled onions and jalapeños, and it clocks in at a wallet-busting 40 bucks.

-Major Food Group’s The Grill, which opened last year in the space formerly occupied by the beloved Four Seasons’ Grill Room, is the restaurant of the moment in New York, and even though it’s by all accounts very good, it’s also very expensive.
+Major Food Group’s The Grill, which opened a couple years ago in the space formerly occupied by the beloved Four Seasons’ Grill Room, is by all accounts very good, but it’s also very expensive.
 Just about everything on the retro-inspired menu is pricy, and the burger, served only at lunch, is no exception.
-Listed on the menu as simply “Cheeseburger,” this simple burger starts with high-grade ribeye and is draped with American cheese and served with a bun that’s actually baked to order.
+Listed on the menu as simply “Cheeseburger,” this simple burger starts with high-grade rib-eye and is draped with American cheese and served with a bun that’s actually baked to order.

 Old Homestead is one of New York’s best steakhouses, and it doesn’t mess around with its enormous burger, which clocks in at 20 ounces, well over a pound.
 It’s made with steak trimmings and Kobe beef, and is served simply with chipotle ketchup and stone-ground mustard.
 If you’re in the mood for a smaller burger, the Prime Steakhouse Burger is only 16 ounces!

-Located inside Mandalay Bay, chef Hubert Keller’s Burger Bar offers some stellar (and expensive) burgers.
-None more so than the Rossini, which starts with a patty of wagyu beef from Australia, and it’s topped with sautéed foie gras and shaved black truffles and served on an onion bun.
-The price? $60.
+Located inside Mandalay Bay in Las Vegas, Nevada, chef Hubert Keller’s Burger Bar offers some stellar (and expensive) burgers.
+None more so than the Rossini, which features a patty of wagyu beef from Australia topped with sautéed foie gras and shaved black truffles and served on an onion bun.
+The price? $65.